-College Chorale (MU 176/276) is an ensemble of mixed voices performing a wide range of Christian literature.
-In sectional and full group rehearsals, devotions, social events and retreats, students are prepared to minister through music and testimony at various times throughout the year.
-A student may obtain one academic credit at the end of the second semester of each fullyear membership.
-This may be repeated for a total of two credits.
-Students may also receive one Student Ministry credit for each full year of participation.
-This may also be repeated for a total of two Student Ministry credits.
+College Chorale (MU 150, MU 250, MU 350) is an ensemble of mixed voices performing a wide range of Christian literature.
+In sectional and full group rehearsals, devotions, social events, and retreats, students are prepared to minister through music and testimony at various times throughout the year.
+B.A.
+(Music Ministry) students must participate for three years, Music Ministry minor students for two.
+Students may also receive one Student Ministry credit for each full year of participation, for a maximum of two Student Ministry credits.

-Annually, fall to spring 0 or 1 credit hour
+0 credit hours Annually, fall to spring

 Basic Conducting (MU 224) studies foundations of conducting applicable instrumentally as well as chorally.
-These basics are developed through practical assignments as well as an additional one-hour lab each week.
+These basics are developed through practical assignments as well as an additional onehour lab each week.
 Video-taping of some conducting is done.
+Students are required to attend the additional one-hour lab each week.
 Prerequisite: Rudiments of Music or equivalent.
-Alternate years, fall 1 credit hour and1 hour lab weekly
+1 credit hour

 Sight & Ear Training I (MU 231) develops the elementary skills needed to sing melodies and clap rhythms at sight.
-Training in aural recognition of intervals and chords is included, as well as rhythm dictation.
+Training in aural recognition of intervals and chords is included, as well as rhythmic and melodic dictation.
 Students are required to attend an additional one-hour lab each week Prerequisite: Rudiments of Music or equivalent.
-1 credit hour Alternate years, fall
+1 credit hour Alternate years, spring by exam.

-Sight & Ear Training II (MU 232) continues through similar materials and the approach used in MU 231.
-This course continues growth and confidence as students see continued development in these very critical areas of practical musicianship.
+Sight & Ear Training II (MU 232) continues through similar materials introduced in Sight & Ear Training I. This course instils further growth and confidence as students see continued development in these very critical areas of practical musicianship.
 Students are required to attend an additional one-hour lab each week.
-Prerequisite: Sight & Ear Training I.
+Prerequisite: Sight & Ear Training I. 1 credit hour Alternate years, fall